 The person who benefits the most from wilderness therapy is the teen.
 Unlike in kids’ boot camps, teens flourish under the direction of camp counselors.
 But they are not the only ones who will benefit from taking part in a wilderness therapy program.

 Outback offers coaching sessions for parents.
 These sessions teach them how to best handle family relationships when their child comes home from camp.
 It is difficult for teens to make a meaningful change in their life when everything else stays the same.
 Outback tries to make that transition as easy as possible.

 Outback teaches parents through clinical webinars, the skills they need to better care for their children when they come back.

 Parents also receive weekly phone calls from wilderness therapists to update them on their child’s treatment plan progress.
 That way parents can rest knowing that their son or daughter is being taken care of, as well as progressing in their respective program.

 This ignores the other relationships a child has in their day-to-day lives.
-From extended family to teachers to friends and neighbors, everyone will benefit from the skills these learn in therapy.
+From extended family to teachers to friends and neighbors, everyone will benefit from the skills these young people learn in therapy.
 But no one benefits as much as the teen who is now better prepared for life.